Dzsek/pretense/README.md

 Zones use a resource called "supply" to either build structures, deploy defenses, resupply other zones or launch missions against the enemy.

-There is a maximum ammount of supply that a zone can hold, any further deliveries are lost.
+There is a maximum amount of supply that a zone can hold, any further deliveries are lost.

 Everything a zone builds consumes supply, but each structure, defensive group, or AI mission has different costs.